 WooCommerce pros include:

-- WooCommerce itself is a free plugin (but you need to pay for a web hosting service, usually also a premium theme and extensions).
+- WooCommerce itself is a free plugin (but there are costs to using WooCommerce as you need to pay for a web hosting service, usually also a premium theme and extensions).

 - It's open-source which means the customization possibilities are limitless.
 It's no wonder that WooCommerce calls itself “the world’s most customizable ecommerce platform”.